-The annual Focus photography exhibits presented by the Wilton Arts Council have the distinction of being judged by a panel of three notable area photographers.
+Now in their 21st year, the annual Focus photography exhibits presented by the Wilton Arts Council have the distinction of being judged by a panel of three notable area photographers.
 Open to people of any age regardless of town of residence, they regularly attract photographers and viewers from some 30 towns and cities in CT and NY.
 They are open to the public and are on view each year during the month of March at the Wilton Library.
-Focus ‘18, with its large field of photographers across its three divisions, is a testament to the growing interest in this powerful form that blends art/expression and reality/reportage in ways that are being tested in the digital age.
+Focus, with its large field of photographers across its three divisions – Adult, High-School Student, and Youth (8th grade and younger) – is a testament to the growing interest in this powerful form that blends art/expression and reality/reportage in ways that are being tested in the digital age.

 - Mid 1990s: The exhibit is started by local photojournalist Alex von Kleydorff, initially with two divisions: professional and amateur.
 The High School division is added a few years later at the request of the art teacher at Wilton High School.